ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

    ```

 ##  Goal 3
-Now that we have our `seedJob` setup to read in our `seed.groovy` script from our github `jenkins-shared-library` repository, we are ready to trigger our `seedJob` to create another job.
+Now that we have our `seedJob` setup to read in our `seed.groovy` script from our github `microservice-pipelines` repository, we are ready to trigger our `seedJob` to create another job.

 ### Running the `seedJob`
   1. Navigate to `Jenkins Home` > select `seedJob` > select `Build Now`